jamisonjiang/graph-support/docs/node_attributes.md

 ### **Tooltip**

-Sets a tooltip to display additional information on hover.
+Sets a tooltip to display additional information on hover, only take effect when node set href attribute

 **Usage**: